fvm-project/fvm/README.md

 5. Designed to be easily parsable and an easy compilation target
 6. Does not require a GC, being completely stack based

+## Status

+This is a research project with rough edges - here be dragons.

 ## License

 Copyright © 2020 Divyansh Prakash